 Special day as Class of 2020 finally celebrate graduation

 More than 1600 Class of 2020 students from around the world gathered at the University of St Andrews this week to celebrate graduation in person.
-Class of 2020 graduation ceremonies took place daily in The Younger Hall, St Andrews from 10.30am from Tuesday 21 June until Friday 24 June.
+Class of 2020 graduation ceremonies took place daily in The Younger Hall, St Andrews from Tuesday 21 June until Friday 24 June.

 Delayed due to the global pandemic, Class of 2020 graduates took part in unique virtual graduation ceremonies with a promise to return to St Andrews to celebrate in person when the easing of Covid restrictions allowed.

 This week’s ceremonies also saw eight distinguished individuals from the worlds of science, art, sport and literature honoured.

 The first cohort of St Andrews students to have their graduation ceremonies put on hold due to Covid were finally able to celebrate with their friends and families in person today (Tuesday 21 June).

 The Class of 2020 may have had a long wait but for some it was a “dream come true” to be back in historic St Salvator’s Quad.
 Those attending the afternoon ceremony were also able to share their special moment with Scottish footballing legend, Sir Kenny Dalglish, who was awarded an Honorary Degree.

 Graduation was extra special for Dr Shruti Narayanswamy who, after a Home Office battle, finally managed to have visas granted so her parents could travel from India to share her day.
 Shruti, who is an Entrepreneurial Education Developer in the University’s Centre of Educational Enhancement and Development (CEED), was celebrating being awarded a PhD in Film Studies in 2020.